awsdocs/aws-net-developer-guide/doc_source/how-to/iam/iam-examples-policies.rst

 ============================

 Create an :sdk-net-api:`AmazonIdentityManagementServiceClient <IAM/TIAMServiceClient>` object.
 Next,
-create an :sdk-net-api:`AttachRolePolicy <IAM/TAttachRolePolicyRequest>` object containing the parameters needed to attach the policy to the role, the role name, and the Jason policy returned by the :code:`GenerateRolePolicyDocument` method.
+create an :sdk-net-api:`AttachRolePolicyRequest <IAM/TAttachRolePolicyRequest>` object containing the parameters needed to attach the policy to the role, the role name, and the Jason policy returned by the :code:`GenerateRolePolicyDocument` method.
 Be sure to use a valid role from the roles associated with your AWS account.